JPMorgan keeps top spot in investment banking: study

 Industry analytics firm Coalition said JPMorgan’s investment banking revenues of $24.1 billion put it ahead of second-placed Goldman Sachs (GS.N) and a trio of banks shared third place - Bank of America Merrill Lynch (BAC.N), Citi and Deutsche Bank (DBKGn.DE).
 Barclays ranked sixth.

-Investment banks have put more emphasis on league tables in recent years.
-Tougher regulation and slower markets have left banks jostling for market share and firms such as UBS UBSN.VX and RBS (RBS.L) exiting or shrinking unprofitable areas.
+Investment banks have put more emphasis on league tables in recent years as tougher regulation and slower markets have left banks jostling for market share and firms like UBS UBSN.VX and RBS (RBS.L) exiting or shrinking unprofitable areas.

 Coalition said JPMorgan was the top bank in FICC with revenues of $14.4 billion, followed by Citi and Deutsche Bank.

-Goldman topped equities rankings with $5.6 billion of revenue.
-JPMorgan and Morgan Stanley (MS.N) tied for second place.
+Goldman topped equities rankings with $5.6 billion of revenue, followed by JPMorgan and Morgan Stanley (MS.N).

 Advisory and origination was led by JPMorgan, with revenues of $5.2 billion, followed by BAML and Goldman, according to Coalition’s estimates.